-ACS prohibits the use, possession and/or distribution of any drug, alcohol, tobacco, opioids, or anabolic steroids on school promises, and at any quent away from the school spectral by the ACS.
-Compliance with a drug free steadard of conduct premises, and at any event away from the school sponsored by the ACS.
+ACS prohibits the use, possession and/or distribution of any drug, alcohol, tobacco, opioids, or anabolic steroids on school premises, and at any event away from the school sponsored by the ACS.
 Compliance with a drug-free standard of conduct at all schools and school functions is mandatory for all students.
 A student who uses, possesses, or distributes drugs, alcohol, tobacco, opioids, or anabolic steroids on school premises, or while attending a school-sponsored activity, will be subject to discipline that may include suspension or expulsion, and may be reported to appropriate law enforcement personnel.